E dam museum’s collections of paintings

 Portrait of Frederik Hendrik during the Siege of Den Bosch in 1629

 Frederik Hendrik (here painted by Herman Meindertsz Doncker) employed, as secretary, from 1625, Constantijn Huygens , who became known as one of the greatest poets of the Golden Age.
 Read more.
-Currently only available in Dutch.
+(Click for the original document plus English translation).

 Other important paintings

 Edam Museum has more than 89 paintings in its collection, including a number of exceptional, rare works.
 The masterpieces are the 3 life-size paintings mentioned above.
 Another special work is the painting by Jan Molenaar (1682) in which the Edam shipbuilder Jacob Mathijsz Oosterlingh is proudly portrayed alongside 92 ships, built by him and his family.

 This painting was loaned to the Amsterdam Museum between 13 December 2012 and August 2013 as part of an exhibition of The Golden Age.
 It is now back in Edam and can be admired in the Maritime section of the Museum.

 A selection from the paintings collection can be seen full screen via the Photo Galleries in the bottom section of this page.